shpookas/weather_scraper/README.md

 ### The following Microservices are included in this repo

-* Scrapper application developed in Python,
+* Scraper application developed in Python,

 * Kafka consumer application developed in Python